Lebanon Bans Ghosn From Foreign Travel - UrduPoint

 "The state prosecution issued a travel ban for Ghosn, and asked for his file from the Japanese authorities," a judicial source told AFP.

-A second judicial source said: "He has been banned from travelling until his judicial file arrives from Japan."
-Lebanon's judiciary received a "red notice" from Interpol last week urging Ghosn's arrest.
+A second judicial source said Ghosn had been asked to hand over his French passport and banned from travelling abroad until his judicial file arrived from Japan.

-A "red notice" is a request to police across the world to provisionally arrest a person pending extradition, surrender or similar legal action.
-It is not an arrest warrant.
+"According to what is inside the file, if it appears that the crimes he is accused of in Japan require being pursued in Lebanon, he will be tried," the source added.

+"But if it doesn't require being pursued under Lebanese law, then he will be free."